 Key facts

-• The Storm Prediction Center (SPC) confirmed 25 tornado-related deaths as of March 15, although higher numbers have been reported for recent events.
-This total includes 10 deaths in Missouri, seven in Mississippi, three each in Alabama and Arkansas, and two in Tennessee.
-Of these deaths, 16 occurred in manufactured housing, highlighting the risk this type of housing brings.
+- The Storm Prediction Center (SPC) confirmed 35 tornado-related deaths as of April 19.
+Of these deaths, 23 occurred in manufactured housing, highlighting the risk this type of housing brings.

 (Photo: Tornado damage in Cave City, Arkansas, March 2025.
 Credit: Marc Madama via Matthew 25: Ministries)

-• Since 1880, the percentage of fatalities during daytime tornadoes has decreased by 20%, while the percentage of deaths during nighttime tornadoes has increased by the same amount.
-Nighttime tornadoes kill twice as many people as daytime tornadoes annually.
+- Since 1880, the percentage of fatalities during daytime tornadoes has decreased by 20%, while the percentage of deaths during nighttime tornadoes has increased by the same amount.
+Annually, nighttime tornadoes kill twice as many people as daytime tornadoes.

 Latest Updates